 - In Supernatural this is very common with Blood from the Mouth in almost every episode, and bleeding from a cut across the forehead or cheek or a wound on the shoulder also appearing often.

 - The forehead variant is especially common in Professional Wrestling.
-Typically, a wrestler will inflict it on himself using a razorblade hidden on his person (a process known as a bladejob) & through a little co-operative sleight of hand it will be made to look like the opponent, usually a Heel inflicted the wound.
+Typically, a wrestler will inflict it on himself using a razor blade hidden on his person (a process known as a bladejob) and through a little cooperative sleight of hand, it will be made to look like the opponent, usually a Heel, inflicted the wound.
 There is also a technique wherein a wrestler can split open another performer's eyebrow with a well-placed punch.
 More common in the early days, few are skilled enough to execute it properly today.
-In Pro-Wrestling terminology the practise of intentionally drawing blood is known as "juicing", "gigging" or "drawing colour" & has become less common in recent years due to concerns over HIV & other bloodborne diseases.
-The forehead is the favored spot for bleeding because of the abundance of bloodvessels & the fact that the blood will mix with sweat on the forehead & run everywhere, making the wound look more dramatic.
-The best example would probably be the 1992 NJPW match between The Great Muta & Hiroshi Hase, in which Muta bled so profusely that by the end of the match his face was stained completely red.
+In Pro-Wrestling terminology the practice of intentionally drawing blood is known as "juicing", "gigging" or "drawing colour" and has become less common in recent years, due to concerns over HIV and other blood-borne diseases.
+The forehead is the favored spot for bleeding because of the abundance of blood vessels and the fact that the blood will mix with sweat on the forehead and run everywhere, making the wound look more dramatic.
+The best example would probably be the 1992 NJPW match between The Great Muta and Hiroshi Hase, in which Muta bled so profusely that by the end of the match his face was stained completely red.
 To this day the severity of bladejobs is measured on the "Muta Scale".

 - In The Zombie Hunters, Jenny's forehead-variant has become part of her character's signature look in promotional artwork, even though it only appears in one scene.